5 Must-Have Supplements To Support Your Teenager’s Health

-Knowing that I don’t have complete control over what they eat when they’re away from me, I simply try to enhance their already mostly very healthy diet with some well-chosen supplements to support my teenagers’ health.
+Knowing that we don’t have complete control over what they eat when they’re away from us, we must simply try to enhance their lives with some well-chosen supplements to support our teenagers’ health.

-At least, if they’re taking these regularly, I have a bit of peace.
+At least, if they’re taking these regularly, we have a bit of peace.
 So, here are our 5 must-have supplements to support your teenager’s health!

 #1 — Probiotics